top of page

 This information architecture immensely helped with the app's organization.

-A training program based on science where users can access training and safety information.
+Training program users can access training and safety information.

 Usability Studies

-While our users could navigate the user flow of the app, we heard feedback that while our app was nominally more robust than the competitors, it lacked a marquis feature to get people to use it instead of what they already use.
-As such, our usability sessions shifted more into desirability sessions.
+While users could navigate the user flow, we heard feedback that our app lacked a marquis feature to get people to use it instead of what they already do.
+As such, our usability sessions pivoted into desirability sessions.

 FINDINGS